Coast Guard, DHS.

 List of Subjects in 33 CFR Part 165

 For the reasons discussed in the preamble, the Coast Guard amendsEnd Amendment Part Start Part

 PART 165—REGULATED NAVIGATION AREAS AND LIMITED ACCESS AREASEnd Part Start Amendment Part

 1. The authority citation for part 165 continues to read as follows:End Amendment Part Start Amendment Part

 (b) Regulations.
-In accordance with the general regulations in Section 165.23 of this part, no person or vessel may enter or remain in the zone except for those persons involved in the construction of the new Tacoma Narrows Bridge, supporting personnel, or other vessels authorized by the Captain of the Port or his designated representatives.
+In accordance with the general regulations in Section 165.23 of this part, no person or vessel may enter or remain in the zone except for those persons involved in the construction of the new Tacoma Narrows Bridge, supporting personnel, Start Printed Page 3746or other vessels authorized by the Captain of the Port or his designated representatives.
+Captain of the Port's designated representatives include any U.S. Coast Guard commissioned, warrant or petty officer who has been authorized by the Captain of the Port, Puget Sound to act on his behalf.
 Vessels and persons granted authorization to enter the safety zone shall obey all lawful orders or directions of the Captain of the Port or his designated representative.
 This safety zone will be in effect whether vessels are present or not.

-Captain, U.S. Coast Guard, Captain of the Port, Puget Sound.
+Commander, U.S. Coast Guard, Acting Captain of the Port, Puget Sound.